open-webui/docs/docs/tutorials/integrations/web_search.md

   url: redis://redis:6379/0
 ```

 The port in the settings.yml file for SearXNG should match that of the port number in your docker-compose.yml file for SearXNG.
-So if you plan to use port `1337` for example, you'd set both to `1337`.
-If you want to use port `8080`, keep both on `8080`.
-Feel free to change the `bind_address` from `0.0.0.0` to `127.0.0.1` instead.
-Leaving it on `0.0.0.0` means that SearXNG can listen across all interfaces, while `127.0.0.1` just means that its listening on localhost.

 </details>